Drug And Alcohol Rehab Centers That Take GEHA Insurance

 How Long Will Insurance Cover Rehab?

 The duration for which your insurance will cover your treatment is heavily dependent on which plan you have.
 In some cases, plans will cover the treatment for a specific amount of time, while in other cases it will cover a certain proportion of the cost irrespective of the length of the treatment.
 In other cases, your insurance may even cover all the costs of your plan.
-The final answer is therefore dependent on your policy.
+The final answer on rehabs that accept GEHA Insurance is therefore dependent on your policy and can be best answered with a quick call to the recovery representatives at Find Addiction Rehabs.

 How Much of my treatment Does GEHA Cover?